LeNPaul/Millennial/_posts/2022-05-08-recipe-mixed-nuts-cookie.md

 image: recipe-mixed-nut-cookie-img.jpg
 ---

 The recipe presented here is a remix (or adaptation) of [Classic Chocolate Chip Cookies {Gluten Free} by Bob's Red Mill and Cassidy Stockton](https://www.bobsredmill.com/blog/recipes/classic-chocolate-chip-cookies-gluten-free/?msclkid=c3755472cfbe11ecb4033adb9e1dabd5).

+Below, you will find a tasty recipe for those who are not allergic to nuts.
+If you have an allergy, do not try this recipe, no matter how delectable the cookies look.
+You have been warned.

+## Background Music

+I love music so each remixed recipe arrives with a remixed, edited, or reworked song.

+<iframe style="border-radius:12px" src="https://open.spotify.com/embed/track/3BmxwS8SAdpVMi4dqMK0xG?utm_source=generator" width="100%" height="380" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture"></iframe>

+## Ingredients

 - 1/2 cup (1 sticks) Butter, softened